estebanpdl/tik-spyder/README.md

 <br />

-`TikSpyder` is a command-line tool designed to collect TikTok data from Google's search results using SerpAPI and yt-dlp for downloading TikTok videos.
-This tool utilizes Python's asynchronous capabilities and multithreading to enable efficient data collection and video downloading.
+`TikSpyder` is a command-line tool designed to collect TikTok data using multiple data sources, including SerpAPI for Google search results and Apify for direct TikTok profile scraping.
+The tool supports video downloading via yt-dlp and uses Python's asynchronous capabilities and multithreading for efficient data collection.

 <br />
 <br />